smart-data-models/dataModel.Streetlighting/Streetlight/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`:   - `circuit`:   - `color`: The color of the product.  - `controllingMethod`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateLastLampChange`:   - `dateLastSwitchingOff`:   - `dateLastSwitchingOn`:   - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateServiceStarted`:   - `description`:   - `id`:   - `illuminanceLevel`:   - `image`:   - `laternHeight`:   - `location`:   - `locationCategory`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `powerState`:   - `refDevice`:   - `refStreetlightControlCabinet`:   - `refStreetlightGroup`:   - `refStreetlightModel`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`:   - `type`:
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`: A field reserved for annotations (incidences, remarks, etc.).  - `areaServed`: The geographic area where a service or offered item is provided  - `circuit`: The circuit to which this streetlight connects to and gets power from.
+Typically it will contain an identifier that will allow to obtain more information about such circuit.  - `color`: The color of the product  - `controllingMethod`: The method used to control this streetlight.
+Enum:'group, individual'.   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateLastLampChange`: Timestamp of the last change of lamp made  - `dateLastSwitchingOff`: Timestamp of the last switching off  - `dateLastSwitchingOn`: Timestamp of the last switching on  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `dateServiceStarted`: Date at which the streetlight started giving service  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `illuminanceLevel`: Relative illuminance level setting.
+A number between 0 and 1.  - `image`: A URL containing a photo of the streetlight  - `laternHeight`: Lantern's height.
+In columns with many arms this can vary between streetlights.
+Another variation source of this property are wall-mounted streetlights.  - `location`:   - `locationCategory`: Category of the location where the streetlight is placed.
+Enum:'bridge, centralIsland, façade, garden, park, parking, pedestrianPath, playground, road, sidewalk, tunnel'  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `powerState`: Streetlight's power state.
+Enum:'bootingUp, low, off, on'  - `refDevice`: Reference to the device(s) used to monitor this streetligth.
+List of Reference to entity(ies) of type Device.  - `refStreetlightControlCabinet`: If this streetlight is individually controlled, reference to the control cabinet in charge of.  - `refStreetlightGroup`: Streetlight's group, if this streetlight belongs to any group.  - `refStreetlightModel`: Streetlight's model.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: The overall status of this street light.
+Enum:'brokenLantern, columnIssue, defectiveLamp, ok'  - `type`: NGSI Entity type.
+It has to be Streetlight
 Required properties
-- `id`  - `location`  - `status`  - `type`  ## Data Model description of properties
+- `id`  - `location`  - `status`  - `type`
+An entity of type `Streetlight` represents a urban streetlight.
+Actually, there  will be an entity of type `Streetlight` per lamp.
+Thus, if a particular pole   holds more than one lantern there will be as many streetlight entites as   installed lamps.
+As a result there might be more than one streetlight entity per   location.
+A `Streetlight` entity does not contain any attribute corresponding to structural characteristics.
+Such data is captured by entities of type `StreetlightModel`.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml